joshtynjala/actionscript-3.0-developers-guide/display/display-programming/working-with-display-object-containers.md

     trace(container.getChildAt(1).name); // ball_C
     trace(container.getChildAt(2).name); // ball_B

-If you remove a display object from the parent container’s child list, the higher elements on the list each move down a position in the child index.
+If you remove a display object from the parent container's child list, the higher elements on the list each move down a position in the child index.
 For example, continuing with the previous code, the following code shows how the display object that was at position 2 in the `container` DisplayObjectContainer